18F/ux-guide/_pages/research/do.md

 - [Example design research participant agreement]({{ site.baseurl }}/participant-agreement)<br /> ([Example design research participant agreement](https://docs.google.com/document/d/1EPElAVthOF2ojcoamRitDHSYK4lT9c5yFY8IBwbJNqE/edit))
 - [Spanish version of participant agreement]({{ site.baseurl }}/participant-agreement-spanish)<br />  ([Spanish version of participant agreement](https://docs.google.com/forms/d/13ra4T0BVWbjSPBfOuNj8zVclU5J4TquX_tFbHUQWUpc/edit))

 Correspond with participants ahead of time to explain things that might otherwise get lost in the agreement-signing process.
+Provide participants with as much context as possible to avoid misleading them and to protect their privacy.
 In the event that a participant has not signed an agreement ahead of the interview, obtain their verbal consent.
 In order to give their informed consent, participants need to understand:

 - Who is doing the research
 - The purpose/goals of the research
 - The duration of the research session
-- What data you’ll collect, and how long it will be kept
+- What data you’ll collect, how you will use it and how long it will be kept
 - What will happen during the research, including any reasonably foreseeable risks or discomforts to the participant
 - How you will use the results of the research, and who you’ll share them with
 - That they may decline to answer any question and can stop participating at any time, without penalty
 - What their rights are and how they can complain

+If a research topic might be emotionally difficult consider designing a pre-task – a small survey or activity for participants to complete before you meet them so they will be prepared for the topics that will be covered.

 You must also let participants know: